Oxazoline: Polymers

 Some 2-oxazolines, such as 2-ethyl-2-oxazoline, undergo living cationic ring-opening polymerisation to form poly(2-oxazoline)s.
 These are polyamides and can be regarded as analogues of peptides; they have numerous potential applications and have received particular attention for their biomedical uses.

 Analysis of fatty acids

 The dimethyloxazoline (DMOX) derivatives of fatty acids are amenable to analysis by gas chromatography.

+Protecting groups

+Oxazolines are a rare protecting group for esters.